What is a Source?

 etc. The settings can be a String, a key-value pair, or an array comprising

 either or both.
-Optional.af push
+Optional.Push

 .